-- Random, as well as for cause, unannounced on-site reviews from the State Opioid Treatment Authority, the Division of Health Service Regulation, the Drug Control Unit, the Drug Enforcement Agency, accrediting organizations and the LME/MCOs. - Review of patient records. - Quarterly meetings of program directors with the State Opioid Treatment Authority. - Review of take home dose exception requests. - Telephonic consultation and technical assistance to individual programs. - Review of the North Carolina Treatment Outcomes and Program Performance (NC-TOPPS) outcomes measurement data. - Review of special categorical funding reports. - Communication with other federal and state regulatory and accrediting organizations.
+- Random, as well as for cause, unannounced on-site reviews from the State Opioid Treatment Authority, the Division of Health Service Regulation, the Drug Control Unit, the Drug Enforcement Agency, accrediting organizations and the LME/MCOs. - Review of patient records. - Monthly meetings of program directors with the State Opioid Treatment Authority. - Review of take home dose exception requests. - Telephonic consultation and technical assistance to individual programs. - Review of the North Carolina Treatment Outcomes and Program Performance (NC-TOPPS) outcomes measurement data. - Communication with other federal and state regulatory and accrediting organizations.